top of page

 • Am I the best person to help you?

-Finding the best fit for you is really important, and research suggests that the most 'active ingredient' in therapy is the relationship!
-So this is really important.
-Part of the initial consultation is designed to explore this idea of best fit.
-It is also important to consider the types of difficulties I work with.
-My primary areas of expertise include adjustment to physical health conditions (including but not limited to brain injuries, life long conditions, cancer, autoimmune conditions and pain), as well as trauma, low mood, anxiety, OCD, depression and working with carers.
+Finding the best fit for you is crucial, as research suggests that the most 'active ingredient' in therapy is the relationship.
+The initial consultation is designed to explore this idea of best fit.
+My primary areas of expertise include adjustment to physical health conditions (such as brain injuries, lifelong conditions, cancer, autoimmune conditions, and pain), trauma, low mood, anxiety, OCD, depression, and working with carers.

 • What is your chosen approach?

-My main therapeutic approach is Acceptance and Commitment Therapy (ACT, pronounced as one word rather than individual letters).
-I have had extensive training in applying ACT successfully with a range of presentations, as well as having published peer-reviewed research using Acceptance and Commitment Therapy.
-I am also Eye Movement Desensitisation and Reprocessing (EMDR) trained.
-I will also draw on Cognitive Behavioural Therapy (CBT) and systemically informed practice as required for your individual needs.
+My primary therapeutic approach is Acceptance and Commitment Therapy (ACT), pronounced as a single word.
+I have extensive training in applying ACT to various presentations and have published peer-reviewed research on this therapy.
+Additionally, I am trained in Eye Movement Desensitisation and Reprocessing (EMDR).
+Depending on your individual needs, I may also incorporate Cognitive Behavioural Therapy (CBT) and systemically informed practices.

 • How much are sessions?